Something different on the blog today, as I have never shared that type of content with you but I thought that some of you may find it useful!

 It was a beautiful day and we had an amazing time, even when it started raining!

 I really hope your big day is as special as ours!
+And then make sure to also budget and plan one EPIC honeymoon!

 All pictures were taken by the lovely Claude Masselot!